 Throughout this entire process you will be hearing from me on an almost daily basis.
 I will be communicating with you, your attorney, the listing agent, your inspector and your lender as necessary.
 You will never be alone, and you can always call me if you have any questions or need advice.
 After the two main contingencies have been met, things will quiet down as everyone waits for the closing.
 About two weeks before the scheduled closing date, I will email you a list of utility companies to contact to schedule the change of services to your name after closing.
 I will also remind you to get a home insurance policy before the closing date.

-I will meet you at your attorney’s office for the closing, which is usually a happy affair.
-Sometimes a title agent is present as well, but that’s not always the case.
+I will meet you at your attorney’s office or the title company’s office for the closing, which is usually a happy affair.
+Often a title agent is present as well and will take charge of explaining all the documents you will be signing.
 It is not unusual for the attorney to joke with buyers throughout the long process of signing dozens of forms.
 Sometimes the sellers come to the closing as well, but they do not have to, and more frequently now I do not see sellers at closings.

 After all the forms have been signed and your last minute questions have been asked of the attorney and answered, you will be formally presented with the keys to the home and wished the best of luck by your attorney and the title agent.
 You will now be the proud owners of a new home, and your next step will be to go out and celebrate.